dreamcode-ng/dreamcode-website/src/assets/posts/en/2025-Abr-monorepos-software-development.md

 imglink: monorepos-software-development.jpg
 ---

-In a constantly evolving business landscape, where agility and efficiency are essential for success, technology organizations must continuously optimize their software development processes.
+In a constantly evolving business landscape, where agility and efficiency are essential for success, technology organizations must continuously **optimize their software development processes**.
 As architectures like microservices expand along with the growth of distributed teams and increasing system complexity companies face greater challenges in managing their source code.

-In this context, the use of monorepos single repositories that centralize an organization’s entire codebase has emerged as a key strategy to streamline integration and enhance operational efficiency.
-The monorepo model has gained traction among companies seeking greater technical consistency and improved coordination between development teams, especially in fast-growing, complex environments.
+In this context, the use of monorepos single repositories that centralize an organization’s entire codebase has emerged as a key **strategy to streamline integration and enhance operational efficiency.** The monorepo model has gained traction among companies seeking greater technical consistency and **improved coordination between development teams**, especially in fast-growing, complex environments.
 However, while the advantages are clear, it is also crucial to evaluate whether the monorepo model is truly scalable or if it could become a bottleneck as an organization grows.

 Let’s explore the benefits, challenges, and current trends surrounding monorepos to provide a comprehensive view of their viability and future.